open-telemetry/opentelemetry-specification/specification/trace/sdk.md

 #### Batching processor

-This is an implementation of `SpanProcessor` which creates batches of finished spans and passes the export-friendly span data representations to the configured `SpanExporter`.
+This is an implementation of `SpanProcessor` which collects finished spans into batches and passes the export-friendly span data representations to the associated `SpanExporter`.

 Typically, the batching processor will be more suitable for production environments than the simple processor.